62% of businesses update their websites at least quarterly and 30% of them – on a monthly basis — how does your website measure up?

 - Even more stunning visuals: When the real-life pictures aren’t enough, Havenly turns to simple, elegant vector illustrations.
 Most of the website is visual and extremely easy to digest.
 “Show, don’t tell” at its best.

-B2C Design #3: Simply Chocolate
+3. Simply Chocolate

+Ready for a chocolate feast?
 Simply Chocolate’s award-winning website is a testament to the great power of interactivity and animation.